Skip to content

 Chronic Conditions: Type 1 Diabetes, Neuropathy, Retinopathy

 I’m from a family of seven Type 1 Diabetics, so I’ve been exposed to diabetes since 1966, when my brother was diagnosed at a year old.
 I saw my mother wring urine from his wet diaper to get the needed 5 drops for urine testing.
 When I was diagnosed in 1983, technology appeared in the form of a glucometer the size of a brick.
-Although I have complications, I’m inspired by my mother’s work to keep my brother alive - he’s now 58 years old!
+My medical conditions have led to falls, and I now live in an assisted living facility.

-I advocate for both my family and my community.
+I advocate because I want my family and friends to have a better life than I do, and I want legislation that doesn’t restrict their living a normal, healthy and productive life.
 Being from a small rural area in Central Kentucky, diabetes runs rampant here.
 I decided to speak up and advocate for farm families like mine who struggle with operating a farm and dealing with the additional cost of having a child with diabetes, more specifically, the outrageous price of insulin if uninsured or underinsured.
 If I can use my voice to help my neighbors get the help they need, then I’ve done my job.

 In addition to serving as an ambassador, I’m also a member of DPAC, Diabetes Patients Advocacy Coalition, and a board member of Marion County (KY) Farm Bureau.